JayMarzan36/CLInTool/README.md

 # clint
 My homemade CLI tool **clint** (CLI-n-tool).

-Most up-to-date version is `0.5.0`
+Most up-to-date version is `0.5.1`

 ## Arguments
-As of version `0.4.0` there are 4 main arguments
+As of version `0.5.1` there are 4 main arguments
 *  mp
 *  ms
 *  mg
 *  mt
 *  at
+*  v

 If none of the arguments are given the additional arguments, the user will be prompted for them instead.